 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches (Trust Data Protection Lead: sara.buczak@aspirenortheast.co.uk).
+Immediately contact the person designated as the key point of contact for personal data breaches - this is the Trust Data Protection Lead: sara.barwick@aspirenortheast.co.uk.